wvll/wvll.github.io/README.md

 # WVLL 2026 Conference Website

-Static site for the **2026 International Conference on Vision, Language & Learning (WVLL)** hosted at the University of North Texas (Dec 18-19, 2026).
+Static site for the **2026 International Winter Conference on Vision, Language & Learning (WVLL)** hosted at the University of North Texas (Dec 18-19, 2026).
 The repository also contains the archived **WVLL 2024** workshop site under `/2024`.

 ## Project Structure
 - `/index.html` — 2026 home page with in-page sections (about, speakers, organizers, program committee, DEI, requirements, previous editions).